miloaisdino/showcase/concession pass calculator/README.md

 unlike school students or senior citizens.

 This offers a problem where users have to determine if their public transport usage is sufficient to make the purchase of a monthly pass worthwhile.
-Also, buying a Bus only pass with pay-as-you-go MRT usage might be cheaper than getting the MRT + Bus pass.
+Also, buying a Bus only pass with pay-as-you-go MRT usage may be cheaper than getting the whole MRT + Bus pass.

 ## Solution
 This project retrieves and analyses transit info from your SimplyGo account to determine the most cost optimal course of action.